Waujito/youtubeUnblock/README.md

 - `--frag-sni-faked={0|1}` Specifies **youtubeUnblock** to send fake packets near *ClientHello* (fills payload with zeroes).
 Defaults to **0**.

 - `--quic-drop` Drop all QUIC packets which goes to youtubeUnblock.
 Won't affect any other UDP packets.
 Suitable for some TVs.
+Note, that for this option to work you should also add proxy udp to youtubeUnblock in firewall. `connbytes` may also be used with udp.

 - `--fk-winsize=<winsize>` Specifies window size for the fragmented TCP packet.
 Applicable if you want for response to be fragmented.
 May slowdown connection initialization.